simviu/IcEng/README.md

 * There is only one IcApp instance(singleton).
 * An IcApp application can contain several IcWindow.
 * Each window has it's own OpenGL context.
-* Each window one or more Quick Start.
+* Each window has one or more IcScene.
 * Each IcScene contain one IcCamera, and many IcObject.
 * An IcObject has it's IcModel, loaded from OBJ file or created dynamically.
 * IcModel are constructed by IcMesh, IcTexture and IcMaterial.